Getting Started – .NET WinForm HMI

 .NET WinForm HMI 298

-Note: If you wish to run this application on remote PCs make sure to include the Network Node or IP Address of the OAS Engine.
+NOTE: If you wish to run this application on remote PCs make sure to include the Network Node or IP Address of the OAS Engine.
 Select your Network Node or IP Address in the Browse Tags window.

 Value is the most commonly used Variable.
 See Tag Variables for a complete list of all variables possible.